tylernguyen/x1c6-hackintosh/docs/BIOS.md

 |           |             |                                               | Memory Card Slot `DISABLED`                                        |
 |           | >> Config   | >> USB                                        | Always On USB `DISABLED`                                           |

-* If you do not use Thunderbolt 3 hotplug in macOS (don't mind shutting down the machine to connect TB3 devices), this will drastically lower power consumption:
+* If you **DO NOT use Thunderbolt 3 hotplug** in macOS (don't mind shutting down the machine to connect TB3 devices), this will drastically lower power consumption:

 | Main Menu | Sub 1       | Sub 2                                         | Sub 3                                                              |
 | --------- | ----------- | --------------------------------------------- | ------------------------------------------------------------------ |
 |           | >> Config   | >> Thunderbolt (TM) 3                         | Thunderbolt BIOS Assist Mode `Enabled`                             |
 |           |             |                                               | Thunderbolt(TM) Device `Enabled`                                   |

-* If you do do want to use Thunderbolt 3 hotplug in macOS (at the expense of idle power consumption):
+* If you **DO use Thunderbolt 3 hotplug in macOS** (at the expense of idle power consumption):
-- NOTE: If you do have a modded BIOS firmware, please reset all settings relating to Thunderbolt 3 to default, all that's needed are settings detailed below or in [1_README-HARDWAREandBIOS.md](https://github.com/tylernguyen/x1c6-hackintosh/blob/master/docs/1_README-HARDWAREandBIOS.md)

 | Main Menu | Sub 1       | Sub 2                                         | Sub 3                                                              |
 | --------- | ----------- | --------------------------------------------- | ------------------------------------------------------------------ |